-Additive manufacturing can be achieved using a wide range of materials, including plastics, concrete, metals, glass, food and even body parts – the list is particularly endless and maybe restricted by our imagination only!
-Perhaps most commonly, additive manufacturing is used with metals; it is metal powders which are an essential part of the process of layer by layer addition of material for various purposes such as the repair/creation of parts, etc. The process is achieved where lasers heat up the material which is held in a cartridge, then superfine layers are placed down in a cross section.
-This cross section is gradually built up from the bottom to the top, with the software instructing the printer where and when to lay down the material.
+Laser additive manufacturing can be achieved using a wide range of materials, including plastics, concrete, metals, glass, food and even body parts – the list is particularly endless and may be restricted by our imagination only!
+Perhaps most commonly, the process is used with metals; it is metal powders which are an essential part of the process of layer by layer addition of material for various purposes such as the repair/creation of parts, etc. The process is achieved where lasers heat the material, which is held in a cartridge, then superfine layers are placed down in a cross-section.
+This cross-section is gradually built up from the bottom to the top, with the software instructing the printer where and when to lay down the material.

 Many rapid manufacturing processes use industrial Lasers as an energy source.
-Our Fiber Lasers are an integral element of many metal powder processes and additive manufacturing applications.
-SPI Lasers provide many high quality, reliable lasers to industrial sectors to be used as the energy source in the additive manufacturing process, and our Fiber Laser range has become a core part of many metal powder processes.
-Additive Manufacturing is not tied to just one or two industries and in fact can be used in many ways, contact us at SPI Lasers to discuss your requirements and also read further through our application insights and advice, which are provided below.
+Our Fiber Lasers are an integral element of many metal powder processes and applications.
+SPI Lasers provide many high quality, reliable lasers to industrial sectors to be used as the energy source in the process, and our Fiber Laser range has become a core part of many metal powder processes.
+Also, don’t forget that SPI Lasers can be programmed for many other purposes, these include ablation, cleaning, cutting, drilling, engraving, marking and welding – all these tasks are possible on just one SPI laser.

 ‘Applications Insights’ are detailed articles on specific applications.